iso8859/highspeednetinterop/README.md

 In ImageController.cs you'll see all API entry point.

-The 3 method all have almost the same execution time.
+The 3 methods have almost the same execution time.

-Tested with Apache AB
+Tested with Apache AB.

 ````
 ab.exe -n 50000 -c 4 http://localhost:5000/Image/managed/hello
 ````

-I had to start several ab.exe in parrallel to go to Kestrel limit.
+I had to start 16 ab.exe in parallel to go to Kestrel limit.

 On my AMD 7 2700X 8 cores (16 threads) I can achieve
 - 10868 request/s for Int1 interop implementation